How to Effectively Pitch Your Project

-Any opportunity you have to get in front of an agents or publishers and tell them about your book is a precious opportunity, no matter how brief the encounter.
+Any chance you have to get in front of agents or publishers and tell them about your book is a precious opportunity, no matter how brief the encounter.
 Don’t waste it.
 Make the moment memorable (for the right reasons) by crafting a series of brief, targeted talking points about your project.

 Qualities of a Good Pitch:

 - It’s brief: A good pitch starts with a single sentence, known as a logline or hook.
 Prepare one or two additional sentence-long talking points about your project based on the book’s synopsis.

 - It gets to the guts of your book: By boiling your pitch down to a single sentence, you are forced to get to the heart of the story or message.
 The hook should be the book’s compelling central idea and will be used to sell your idea again and again.